AbhishekChauhan9036/Song-PlayList-App/README.md

 - Shuffle the songs in your playlist by tapping on the shuffle button.
 - View and manage your existing playlists.

-## Project Structure

-- `app` directory: Contains the main source code for the app.
-- `database` directory: Contains the SQLite database schema and helper class.
-- `models` directory: Contains the data models for songs and playlists.

 ## Contributing